IgorShadurin/zoomerok-new/README.md

 Right now, the world is changing and fair finance ([Ethereum](https://ethereum.org/en/) , [Bitcoin](https://bitcoin.org/en/)), an fair data registry (Ethereum, [xDai](https://www.xdaichain.com/)) and a fair data storage ([SWARM](https://github.com/ethersphere/bee), [FairOS](https://github.com/fairDataSociety/fairOS-dfs)) are becoming available to all people in the world.
+However, the project can work with other data sources such as IPFS.

 Based on these technologies, a mobile application was created with one of the most trending types of content - short videos.
 Anyone in the world can become a content producer on our test* platform.